oracleif/laftrifles/docs/cror.md

-# cror: A Shell Script for Pretty Patterns
+# cror: A Shell Script for Abstract ASCII Art Patterns

 *cror* doesn't need much in the way of documentation (I mean, just play with it), but it's an odd little shell script and I wanted to explain where it came